AckerlyXu/heima/articles/storage/storage-premium-storage.md

 ### Example 3:
 You have a DS4 VM with two P30 disks attached.
 Each P30 disk is capable of 200 MB per second throughput.
 However, a DS4 VM has a total disk bandwidth capacity of 256 MB per second.
 Therefore, you cannot drive the attached disks to the maximum throughput on this DS4 VM at the same time.
 To resolve this, you can sustain traffic of 200 MB per second on one disk and 56 MB per second on the other disk.
 If the sum of your disk traffic goes over 256 MB per second, the disk traffic gets throttled.

+>[!NOTE]
->[AZURE.NOTE] If the disk traffic mostly consists of small I/O sizes, it is highly likely that your application will hit the IOPS limit before the throughput limit.
+> If the disk traffic mostly consists of small I/O sizes, it is highly likely that your application will hit the IOPS limit before the throughput limit.
 On the other hand, if the disk traffic mostly consists of large I/O sizes, it is highly likely that your application will hit the throughput limit instead of the IOPS limit.
 You can maximize your application IOPS and throughput capacity by using optimal I/O sizes and also by limiting the number of pending I/O requests for disk.

-To learn about designing for high performance using Premium Storage read the article, [Design for Performance with Premium Storage](/documentation/articles/storage-premium-storage-performance/).
+To learn about designing for high performance using Premium Storage read the article, [Design for Performance with Premium Storage](./storage-premium-storage-performance.md).

 ## Snapshots and copy blob